OHBA-analysis/osl/doc/source/install.rst

 Windows
 -------

-If you're using a Windows machine, installing [Ubuntu](https://ubuntu.com/wsl) (linux) using a Windows subsystem.
-We recommend following the FSL instructions [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation/Windows) then installing OSL using the instructions above.
+If you're using a Windows machine, we recommend you install FSL within a `Ubuntu <https://ubuntu.com/wsl>`_ (linux) subsystem following the instructions `here <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation/Windows>`_.

+Then install OSL using the instructions above.